Flirthaus

 // the-result

 30 days to turn around a failing agency.
 Operations streamlined.
 Data-centric decision making.
 Automated invoicing and payroll.
 AI hype bot.
-Customer support bot.
-Anonymous peer feedback.
 Content pipeline.
 Training simulator.

-Six-month target: $100K–$200K/month in sales. $24K–$60K in invoicing.
+Six-month target: $100K–$200K/month in sales.
 The only remaining bottleneck is me closing calls.
 Maybe one day an AI agent does that too.